re-figure/refigure/Contributing.md

      -Use extension as described in https://www.youtube.com/watch?v=-4GnatquWRw
 4. Explain the key differences/similarities between the results

-# For those curious about open science

-Describe yourself as a persona and why you are interested in open science

-#  Interested in creative writing or generating infographics and cartoons
+#  For those interested in creative writing or generating infographics and cartoons

 1. Create/manage/help with our monthly newsletter.
 2. Publish your open science blogs on our website